 Ah, it's nearly Christmas!
 It's only gone and crept up on me yet again.
 It happens every year.
 I think I have loads of time and then all of a sudden that time slips through my fingers and it's here and I'm in a mad panic to get everything organized.

-Because it’s the festive season, and it’s always super busy, I am always in need of recipes that feel festive but aren’t too difficult, and bonus points if they can be prepared ahead of the big day.
+Because it's the festive season, and it's always super busy, I am always in need of recipes that feel festive but aren't too difficult, and bonus points if they can be prepared ahead of the big day.
 And boy have I got all those points covered with this Mushroom Lentil Loaf with Cranberries recipe.
+It's so good I've even included it in my Vegan Christmas Dinner Menu, Shopping List and Timeline.
+If you want your entire Christmas meal planned down to the tiniest detail for you then go check it out.

 The Mushroom Lentil Loaf with Cranberries just screams festive.
 The juicy red cranberries make it look so pretty, plus those juicy pops of cranberry in every bite are so good.